troy896/magisk-files/note.md

-## Magisk f3a24d75-delta by HuskyDG
+## Magisk f07d418b-delta by HuskyDG

 ### What is new?

-- Revert to original UI
+- Update MagiskHide Props to hide unexpected value of `ro.*.build.tags` and `ro.*.build.type`
+- Add Core-only mode toggle and Core-only mode can persist after reboot

 ### Diff from official